 Ghost Inspector lets you record and manage tests that check specific functionality in your website or application.
 We store your tests in the cloud and run them continuously, alerting you if anything breaks.

-We provide an extension for the Chrome web browser.
+We provide a test recorder for both Chrome and Firefox.
 When you’re ready to record a test, click on the extension’s toolbar icon and follow the instructions.
 All your actions, such as clicking elements or filling in forms, will be recorded.
 Your test can span multiple URLs and even include user logins (though you should read our security section first).
 You can also specify assertions that must be true for your test to pass.
 For example, you can assert that certain text must be present on the page, like a username after you log in.

 After you’re done recording your actions and assertions, your test is synced to the Ghost Inspector service where it can be run manually, on a scheduled interval, or through our API.
 When a test is run, it’s the equivalent of a human user performing the actions in a web browser (just as you did during the recording process).
 Ghost Inspector can notify you with details when your test fails, or when the resulting screenshot changes by a predetermined amount.

 Nope.
 In fact, it doesn’t even have to be your website.
 You can record a test on any website that can be reached in your web browser.
 We do encourage you to record and run tests on your own web properties though.

 Nope.
 You can record your tests at whatever URLs you choose.
 You could use, for example, a staging server — as long as that URL is accessible to us.
 The starting URL of a test can also be edited or overridden at any time.
 You could record a test on your live site, then point it to a staging server, or vice versa.

 Currently our service offers Google Chrome (Blink), Mozilla Firefox (Gecko) and PhantomJS (Webkit) based browser options in a Linux environment.
 Note that Chrome is only available with a paid plan.
 Our free tier defaults to Firefox.